bgermann/cforms2/readme.txt

 = Upgrading the plugin =

 If you want to upgrade from the original cformsII from deliciousdays.com, please upgrade to [version 14.6.0.5](https://plugins.svn.wordpress.org/cforms2/assets/cforms2.14.6.0.5.zip) first, make sure you upgraded your settings (resave your global settings and every form) and [backup your database](https://codex.wordpress.org/Backing_Up_Your_Database).
-Then deactivate the original plugin and install the current version of this fork.
+Then deactivate the original plugin.
+If you want to migrate your tracking database to CFDB, please install version 14.14 and migrate it.
+Then you can install the current version of this fork.

 The form inlusion does not work with HTML comments (<!--cforms name="..."-->) anymore.
 You have to use shortcodes [cforms name="..."] now.
 Please change the form calls accordingly.